jamesmontemagno/xamarin.forms-toolkit/README.md

 ### Services
 Namespace: **FormsToolkit.Services**

-* MessagingService: Simplifies the MessagingService into having a singleton subscriber so you never have to worry.
-Also added a common question and alert class.
+* [MessagingService](https://github.com/jamesmontemagno/xamarin.forms-toolkit/wiki/Services#messagingservice): Simplifies the Messaging Center API into having a singleton subscriber so you never have to worry.
+Also, adds a common question and alert class that can be used across your project.

 ### License